Liver Diseases

 The liver is a vital organ in filtering blood, metabolizing toxins, aiding in digestion, and several other functions.

-If liver diseases lead to cirrhosis and are still left unmanaged, there are fatal risks including liver failure and liver cancer.
+If liver diseases lead to cirrhosis and are still left unmanaged, there are fatal risks including liver failure, liver cancer and death.

 Symptoms of Liver Diseases